Liberatys/logu-rs/README.md

 Generates a truth table based on the input and output conditions.

+Had to do it once in school like 1 or 2 years ago and wanted to have a tool that would do the job for the rest of my life.

+And now it even takes json as input.

 ## What is a Truth Table

 	We have 2 buttons -> input.